Vladlex/LEXMusicKit/README.md

 2. This Kit is not for recording or playing music.
 It's for intervals calculating, chords recognition and so on.
 3. This Kit written in XCode and the project using this Kit is written on Obj-c.
 Code style and some other things are different from 'pure c' standarts.
 3.1.
 Feel free to edit and change this code for you pleasure or any reason.
+4. I really do not have any idea WHAT LICENSE TO USE.
+Just use it whatever you want and let me know if current license should be changed.